yoyoyoseob/ios-DeployOnDayOne-ios-0615-public/README.md

 - Types of questions you'll probably want to ask that we'd like you to decide with your group.
 	- Should we all work on one computer or each do our own and use git to manage merging our work together?
 	- How do we put all our changes into one repository?
 - The most important things are getting something working and learning to work as a team.
 There really are no wrong answers.
+- Keep in mind that you don't need to build things in the order they are presented below!
+Start with the easiest possible thing that begins to attack the problem, and build from there.
 - Have fun with your new best friends!

 ## Instructions

 As you've just heard, we want to make sure you know that [imposter syndrome](http://en.wikipedia.org/wiki/Impostor_syndrome) is just a phase.
-And today we're going to get over our initial [imposter syndrome](http://en.wikipedia.org/wiki/Impostor_syndrome) and jump right in.
+Today we're going to get over our initial imposter syndrome by jumping right in.
+You'll be surprised at how much you already know and how fast you'll learn from your peers.

 Your mission, the one you've already chosen to accept by being here today, is as follows:

-Develop an application *with the person next to you* that runs in our nifty debugger window.
+Develop an application *with the person next to you* that runs in Xcode's nifty debugger window.
 Collaborate however you'd like: working on the same machine, each on your own, git, whatever!
 No fancy iPhone / iPad interfaces today!
 We're back in the 80's with a simple text-based application.
 This application is meant to help you get to know your fellow students better.
 And here's what it has to be able to do:

 1) `login` a student by name as the `currentUser` (or sign them up if they don't already exist in our list (`NSArray`) of students who have registered to use the app.)
 In other words, ask for their name so you know who is currently using the app.
 You'll use their name to associate answers to interview questions with a specific person.
 (Make sure you have a `logout` method as well!)
 Hint on how to do this: Consider just storing the `currentUser` as a property.